Apanatshka/blog/_posts/2024-04-06-parsing-and-all-that.md

 We'll start with a brief refresher from the previous post of the series, [pushy automata]({% post_url 2016-05-15-pushy-automata %}), since that was a little while back.

-## Push-down Automata
+## Push-Down Automata

 Push-down automata (PDAs) are automata with a _stack_.
-They don't just consume input and have fixed memory in their states, they can remember things on that single stack too, by pushing onto it and popping from it.
+Normal finite automata just consume input and have fixed memory via their states.
+PDAs can remember things on a single stack too, by pushing onto it and popping from it.
 Here's a deterministic PDA for recognising the language of words that start with zeroes, followed by an equal number of ones:

 {% digraph Non-regular language example, deterministic %}
 bgcolor="transparent";